vickiwuuuu/XianWu_coding_challenge/README.md

 **Q: I finished the assessment, what next?**
 A: Congratulations on finishing the assessment!!
-Please submit your work on [Github](https://github.com/new?template_name=coding-challenge-FA24&template_owner=VandyDataScience) by making your own branch of the repository so that we can review your work (unsubmited work, even if it is completed, will not be evaluated).
+Please submit the link to your Github repository through the general application form, which will be released shortly after the coding challenge is out.
 After 10/17, we will begin judging all submissions and you can expect an email from us within 1-2 weeks.
 This is the stage where we will be sending out invitations to interviews!
 If you need any help submitting your work through Github, reach out to us!